-Thai cave rescue: Storm clouds pressure rescuers to get boys out
+THAI CAVE RESCUE: STORM CLOUDS PRESSURE RESCUERS TO GET BOYS OUT

 Such hopes have now vanished, replaced instead with a mounting sense of urgency.
 People at the large makeshift camp that now surrounds the caves liken the mood to that of a hostage situation.

 Dark clouds drift ominously overhead.
-Weather forecasters predict heavy rains Saturday evening and throughout the week.
+Weather forecasters predict heavy rains throughout the coming week.

 The chamber in which the boys are located is no longer thought safe.
 Even if they are given enough food to wait out the rainy season, there is no guarantee that the ledge they are sitting on will not be submerged.